 Tuition fees at Finnish universities impact prospective non-EU student interest and demand

-Eindhoven, NL – Based on an analysis of student online search behavior and selection patterns, StudyPortals, the online global education search platform, noticed a significant drop in the number of users interested in pursuing a study programme in Finland.
-This change in behavior is not isolated, however.
+Eindhoven, NL – Based on an analysis of student online search behaviour and selection patterns, Studyportals, the online global education search platform, noticed a significant drop in the number of users interested in pursuing a study programme in Finland.
+This change in behaviour is not isolated, however.
 Rather, it appears to have a clear correlation or connection to the Finnish Parliament’s December 2015 regulation, introducing tuition fees for non-EU students – a policy meant to go into effect in August 2017.
-Although universities in Finland are still among the most popular choices for students worldwide, this recent downward trend reveals a change in behavior that required further exploration and analysis.
+Although universities in Finland are still among the most popular choices for students worldwide, this recent downward trend reveals a change in behaviour that required further exploration and analysis.

 Studyportals’ model for interpreting data translates student search patterns into the “market demand” for degree programmes; that is, the number of students who show an interest in applying to, enrolling in, or learning about a specific university reflects the potential demand for those programmes.
 As with every domain of economics, market demand is responsive to changes in availability or changes in perception; universities are no exception.

 Previously, in the years leading up to the regulation change, universities in Finland enjoyed a high demand from non-EU student users on Studyportals.
 The demand was not only remarkable; it, in fact, exceeded the demand from students within the EU, providing Finnish universities profound global marketing opportunity.
 However, when the Finnish Parliament voted at the end of 2015 to impose tuition fees, non-EU student search behaviour changed dramatically, and the desire to apply for universities in Finland appeared to wane.
 Now, EU students show a higher demand for Finland universities than non-EU students – a change that departs significantly from previous years but also places Finland alongside other European countries that charge high tuition for non-EU students.